-The UNC Global Advisory Board is composed of alumni and friends who have achieved distinction in international affairs, either in government service, the private sector or nonprofit endeavors.
-Members meet twice a year and work closely with the UNC Global team to support Carolina’s top global priorities as identified in the Strategic Roadmap for Globalizing UNC.
+From 1999 through 2015, the UNC Global Advisory Board helped shape UNC-Chapel Hill’s global activity.
+The board was comprised of alumni and friends who were engaged in international affairs, either in government service, the private sector or nonprofit endeavors.
+Members met twice a year and worked closely with the UNC Global team to support Carolina’s top global priorities as identified in the Strategic Roadmap for Globalizing UNC.

 M. Christine Vick ’71, vice-chair